TheXik/SetPacking-SatSolver/README.md

 More formally, given a universe `U` and a family `S` of subsets of `U`, a packing is a subfamily `C ⊆ S` of sets such that all sets in `C` are pairwise disjoint.
 The size of the packing is `|C|`.

-The input is an integer : set_packing_size `T` and sets `S` each on different line split with a space.
+The input is an integer : set_packing_size `T` and sets `S` each on different line split with space.
 The question is whether there is a set packing of size `T` or more.
 I assume that number of sets is equal or greater than the set packing size